osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 _See also the [Disk](#disk) section below for more advanced partitioning control._

-The blueprints can be extended to provide filesytem support.
+The blueprints can be extended to provide filesystem support.
 Currently the `mountpoint` and minimum partition `minsize` can be set.
 On `RHEL-8`, custom mountpoints are supported only since version `8.5`.
 For older `RHEL` versions, only the root mountpoint, `/`, is supported, the size argument being an alias for the image size.

 <Tabs values={tabValuesAll} >
 <TabItem value="on-premises" >